Frequently asked questions about vaccine safety

 No. You may have heard or read that some of the ingredients could be harmful.
 However, this is only true at very high doses, much higher than is contained in a vaccine.
 Any substance, even water, can be harmful at a high enough dose.
 There is no evidence that any of the ingredients in these small amounts can cause harm.

 They have not been linked to any disease or illness, with the exception of very rare allergic reactions in people with hypersensitivity to an ingredient.
 Learn more about vaccine ingredients here.

 Examine the evidence: Vaccines do not cause autism.

 - Safety of Vaccines Used for Routine Immunization of US Children: A Systematic Review (Pediatrics, 2014)

 - 2012 Institute of Medicine report: Adverse Effects of Vaccines: Evidence and Causality

 - MMR Vaccine does not cause Autism.
 Examine the evidence!
 (A list of articles that refute a connection between vaccines and autism from the Immunization Action Coalition, 2008).

 It is not known exactly why some children develop autism.
-Current research suggests there are likely many causes, and that both genetics and environment probably play a role.
+Current research suggests there are likely many causes, and that both genetics and environment likely play a role.
 Because children with autism are often diagnosed after the age when they receive some vaccines, this has led some people to think that vaccines cause autism.
 But just because one thing happens after another, it does not mean there is a link between them.